jorgezwift/tugazconsole/README.md

 	**turns_sequence_names**: Rider turns sequence list;
   **riders**: list of TugaZ team riders;
   **other_teams**: Teams to follow during the TTT;

+## Configuration Tool
+Enter in http://<url>:<port>/tools/build_template_conf.html to do an automatic Team configuration with data fetched from WTRL and ZwiftPower websites.

 ## Usage
 ### From source